cdesteves/tech-challenge/README.md

 ## ECR credentials

-There is the need to add your ECR credentials on:
+You need to configure your ECR credentials in the following locations:

   - **GitHub Secrets**: so that the pipeline is able to push the new image to the repository.
   - **minikube**: so that the cluster is able to retreive the docker image.

-The credentials on minikube were added using a minikube addon.
+In Minikube, the credentials are configured using the registry-creds addon.

 To configure it, run the following command:
  ```bash
 minikube addons configure registry-creds
 ```
-Configure registry-creds with the your details for AWS ECR:
+Configure the registry-creds addon with the your details for AWS ECR:

   - **AWS_ACCESS_KEY_ID**
   - **AWS_SECRET_ACCESS_KEY**